By Dr. Timothy Jones

 The overuse of antibiotics may be the biggest cause.
 Even if you don’t take antibiotics, you likely get them indirectly through the food you eat.
 Up to 80% of the antibiotics sold in the US are fed to livestock for various reasons.

 Antibiotics kill bacteria, and they don’t discriminate.
 So you lose the helpful ones, too.
 Unfortunately, the bacteria we call “bad” earn that label because they are so adept at repopulating.
 You get an overgrowth… An imbalance.
+When it comes to taking antibiotics, there is a lot that you should know.
+Did you know the idea of mixing medical cannabis with antibiotics is not advised?
+Without doing research, you won’t know information like this!
+When it comes to antibiotics or anything to do with your health, it is always best to be safe than sorry.

 Chlorination and fluoridation in municipal water supply also do a number on gut bacteria.